mrJean1/PyGeodesy/README.rst

 On Python 3.7+, the tests run with and without *lazy import*.

-PyGeodesy has been bundled into both a single file and a single directory application using PyInstaller_ 3.4 and 64-bit Python 3.7.3 on macOS 10.13.6 High Sierra.
+A single file and single directory application with ``pygeodesy`` has been bundled using PyInstaller_ 3.4 and 64-bit Python 3.7.3 on macOS 10.13.6 High Sierra.

 Previously, the tests were run with Python 2.6.9 (and numpy 1.6.2), 2.7.10